MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserOutlookTask.md

 ## SYNOPSIS
 Create an Outlook task in the default task group (My Tasks) and default task folder (Tasks) in the user's mailbox.
-The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time nto be always midnight in the specified time zone.
+The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time \nto be always midnight in the specified time zone.
-By default, this operation (and the GET, PATCH, and complete task operations) returns date-related properties in UTC. nYou can use the Prefer: outlook.timezone header to have all the date-related properties in the response represented in a time zone ndifferent than UTC.
+By default, this operation (and the GET, PATCH, and complete task operations) returns date-related properties in UTC.
+\nYou can use the Prefer: outlook.timezone header to have all the date-related properties in the response represented in a time zone \ndifferent than UTC.
+This API is available in the following national cloud deployments.

 ## SYNTAX